Easter Eggs are published on DogCancerBlog.com and can be found here Dog Cancer Treat for Easter: Peanut or Almond Butter Eggs

 - Wisk 2 tablespoons of beef gelatin until dissolved

-- Fill bottom half of egg and place in fridge for about 1 hour, or until firm
+- Fill egg mold with veggies , meat and/or berries then pour in gelatin to the top, place in fridge for about 1 hour, or until firm

 Comments